-In the workshop, you will learn the basics of welding, and assist in constructing plexi-glass movable “walls” for the spring production of The Curious Case of the Dog in the Night-time, produced by the FLC Theatre Department.
+In the workshop, you will learn the basics of welding, and assist in constructing plexiglass movable “walls” for the spring production of The Curious Case of the Dog in the Night-time, produced by the FLC Performing Arts Department - Theatre.

 All sessions take place in the Engineering and Physics Machine Shop in Berndt Hall.